Buying a House with Student Loans in 2024

 Can You Buy a House With Student Loans?

-Yes!
-You can buy a house with a student loan.
-People generally believe it is difficult because of the mortgage process.
-However, if you manage to keep the credit score above 600 with good creditworthiness, mortgage lenders are more likely to issue a loan.
+Yes, you can!
+Many people assume buying a house with student debt is difficult due to the mortgage process However, if you manage to keep the credit score above 600 with good creditworthiness, mortgage lenders are more likely to issue a loan.
 However, keep in mind that multiple loans can have a significant impact on your purchasing power.

 Find Your Dream Home 🏡